-My third weapon against bug of mass destruction is diatomaceous earth.
+My third weapon against bugs of mass destruction is diatomaceous earth.
 This stuff will take out any type of bug with a sift body if they crawl through it.
-This includes bed bugs, fleas, roaches, ants and earwigs.
+This includes bed bugs, fleas, roaches, ants, and earwigs.
 All of which we would rather not ship to our customers or bring in our homes I’m sure!

 HARRIS Diatomaceous Earth Food Grade, 4lb with Pow…$14.07